pranay-125/Meta-Ad-Performance-Analytics/README.md

-# 📊 Meta Ad Performance Analysis
+📊 Meta Ad Performance Analysis
 Facebook & Instagram Marketing Analytics Project

 An end-to-end Data Analytics project focused on analyzing the performance of Facebook and Instagram paid advertisements using event-level marketing data.

-The project demonstrates how a Data Analyst converts raw marketing data into actionable business insights using Power BI, Excel, SQL, Data Modeling, and DAX.
+This project demonstrates how a Data Analyst transforms raw marketing data into actionable business insights using Power BI, Excel, SQL, Data Modeling, and DAX.

 📌 Project Objective